Weiyi-Zhai/Weiyi-Zhai.github.io/contents/home.md

 This website is in progress

+I am a graduate student in Linguistics at McGill University in Montreal, Canada.

-#### Email
+#### Contact
-weiyi.zhai@mail.mcgill.ca
+weiyi.zhai[at]mail[dot]mcgill[dot]ca

 #### Education

-McGill University, Montreal, Canada

-Carleton College, Northfield, MN - 2020
+Ph.D. in Linguistics McGill University, Montreal, Canada - present B.A. in Cognitive Science, Linguistics, Carleton College, Northfield, MN - 2020

 #### Research Interests

 Phonetics, Speech Perception, Second Language Acquisition